civican/legisinfo/44-1/bills/S-13/bill_text.md

 Section 1.1 of `An Act to amend the Canadian Human Rights Act` is repealed.

-> **Explanatory Note**:
-> Existing text of section 1.1:
-> *Existing Text*:
-> > For greater certainty, the repeal of section 67 of the `Canadian Human Rights Act` shall not be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of those rights in section 35 of the `Constitution Act, 1982`.

 ### Ending the Captivity of Whales and Dolphins Act

 ### Section 28

 Section 6 of the `Ending the Captivity of Whales and Dolphins Act` and the heading before it are repealed.

-> **Explanatory Note**:
-> Existing text of the heading and section 6:
-> *Existing Text*:
-> > For greater certainty, the amendments made by this Act to the `Criminal Code`, the `Fisheries Act` and the `Wild Animal and Plant Protection and Regulation of International and Interprovincial Trade Act` shall not be construed so as to abrogate or derogate from the protection provided for existing aboriginal or treaty rights of the aboriginal peoples of Canada by the recognition and affirmation of these rights in section 35 of the `Constitution Act, 1982`.

 ### Indigenous Languages Act